Boyd-Thurston/storybook-dungeon-crawler/README.md

 - [ ] As a user I want to be able to have multipul characters
 - [ ] As a user I want to be able to play as different classes
 - [ ] As a user I want to be able to add other characters to a party

+## Z-Index Guidlines
+This list is a guidline for making used of a varity of z-indexed elements and how they will appear on the app:
+- 0-9 Background elements (e.g sceen backdrop)
+- 10-19 midelground elements (e.g scene decoration)
+- 20-29 foreground elements (e.g ecounter elements)
+- 30-39 HUD overlay elements (e.g caracher images and game contols elements)
+- 40-49 Web App controling elements (e.g. Nav Bar)

 ## Tech/languages used:
 this section lists what has been used in the creation of this